 In the final year of her undergraduate program, Sarah had the opportunity to complete an Honours Thesis.
 Her thesis explored the gap between the feminist vision of UNSCR 1325 and its actual implementation 20 years later.
-Focusing specifically on Rwanda, Kenya, and Burundi, she examined the gender disparities that have hindered grassroots organizations in these regions from fully achieving the resolution’s objectives.
+Focusing specifically on Rwanda, Kenya, and Burundi, she examined the gender disparities that have hindered these regions from fully achieving the resolution’s objectives.

 Outside of academia, Sarah gained professional experience as an Intern at the Office of the City Clerk for Kingston’s municipal government.
 She worked as a Policy Assistant, where she conducted research on council remuneration and the barriers to equitable participation in municipal elections, providing recommendations to increase participation from equity-seeking and equity-deserving groups in local governance.